denio-82/SEO-service/README.md

 # README

-This application is the simple site parser.

-It takes url or domain name and checks presence of:
- - 'www' subdomain,
+This SEO service allows you to give url to a website or domain name to get information:
+- the presence of a subdomain WWW,
- - https connection.
+- the possibility of https connections,

-It checks presence of file - robots.txt, and searches for 'sitemap.xml' url in it .

-It analyzes the site and displays a list of existing pages.

-It parses individual pages and provides information from meta tags and lists of titles, links, tables, lists.
+- the contents of the robots file.txt,
+- a list of pages created when parsing a sitemap file.xml,
+- content specific pages (meta tags, lists, headings, links, tables, lists).

 * Ruby version 2.6.0
 * Ruby on Rails version 5.2.3